FEUP-LDTS-2023/project-l02gr01/docs/README.md

 **Problem in Context**

-We wanted to guarantee that while some enemies where easy to run away from, some would try to follow the user.
+We wanted to guarantee that different enemies had different moving strategies according to the logic on each place.

 **The Pattern**